Aeroluna/LunaCoopMod/README.md

 - Added cosmetic flame jets to Vultures when moving.
 - Fixed an issue where Disruptor's Purification Nova ability was not affected by damage reduction/increase effects.
 - Fixed an issue where Observer's Observation Mode did not play any sounds.
+- Fixed an issue where the shield fizzle animation played on zerg units with shields.

 yeah.